vantrinh7/MemoryManager/README.md

 ![](misc/2.png)

 Suppose two more 100-byte chunks are allocated (left figure below).
 The size of the free chunk is now 3764 (= 3980 - 100 - 8 - 100 - 8).
-If the second chunk is freed, its "next" field will contain the address of the pointer to next free chunk (right figure below).
+If the second chunk is freed, its `next` field will contain the address of the pointer to next free chunk (right figure below).

 ![](misc/3.png)         ![](misc/4.png)